 Our firm represents you on a contingency-fee-basis which means you do not add additional financial strain to the aftermath of the accident.
 We will review your case at no cost and absorb all upfront fees related to your case.
 We do not expect or receive any compensation until we win it for you.

 For a free legal consultation with a bicycle accident injuries lawyer serving Indianapolis, call 317-636-7777

 When a bicyclist is involved in an accident and thrown to the ground or run over by a vehicle, his injuries can be life-threatening.
 Even with a helmet, the cyclist doesn’t have the kind of protection a vehicle driver has in a crash.

 Here’s a brief look at some common injuries when a bicyclist and vehicle collide:

 - Head injuries.
-Of injured bikers, 22–to– 47 percent suffer a head injury.
-This is often due to a crash with a motor vehicle.
-Head injuries are responsible for more than 60 percent of all bike-related deaths.
 Any type of traumatic brain injury can cause permanent disabilities, and even people who suffer a minor concussion can experience chronic headaches.

 - Broken bones.
 During a fall, any body part that comes in contact with the road can break.
 It’s common for bicyclists to experience wrist and arm fractures, a broken pelvis, or a broken hip bone.